Divya110205/ChatStudy/README.md

-# Ex.
-No:1b 			Study of Client Server Chat Applications
+# Ex:1b 			Study of Client Server Chat Applications
+## Date:19.02.2024
 ## Aim:
 To perform a study on Client Server Chat Applications
 ## Introduction: